samyeyo/Webview/README.md

 Webview for LuaRT aims to be lightweight, with a small footprint.
 The previous example, once compiled to executable, represent only 250kb in size, consumes 256Mb of RAM and 3.7% of CPU.

-Don't hesitate to run the provided examples to get more familiar with the Webview widget, and to dive into the documentation.
+Don't hesitate to run the provided examples to get more familiar with the Webview widget, and to read the documentation for the various methods and properties (see link below).

 ## :small_blue_diamond:Documentation